tamimat/portfolio/_posts/2017-07-01-diva-project.md

 ![ASR Correction]({{ site.baseurl }}/img/diva-asr-portal.png)

 ## Quality Assurance & Data Collection
-To improve our recognition quality and our NLU, I worked with a remote quality assurance team on the East Coast.
+To improve our recognition quality and our NLU, I worked with a remote quality assurance team on the US East Coast.
 We had several goals:
 - Use DIVA to search for products and refine the search, so we can draw conclusions about how people would use voice in e-commerce.
 - Check the quality of the speech recognition, and whether the intent was recognized.
 - Research e-commerce data (such as brands, colors, etc.) for the speech recognition vocabulary.